tobiasschon/centreon/doc/fr/api/clapi/engine_management.rst

 In order to move configuration files for poller "Local Poller" of id 1 to the final engine directory, use the **CFGMOVE** command::

   [root@centreon core]# ./centreon -u admin -p centreon -a CFGMOVE -v 2
-  OK: All configuration will be send to 'Remote Poller' by centreon-gorgonr in several minutes.
+  OK: All configuration will be send to 'Remote Poller' by centreon-gorgone in several minutes.
   Return code end : 1

 You can move the configuration files using the poller name::

   [root@centreon core]# ./centreon -u admin -p centreon -a CFGMOVE -v "Remote Poller"
-  OK: All configuration will be send to 'Remote Poller' by centreon-gorgonr in several minutes.
+  OK: All configuration will be send to 'Remote Poller' by centreon-gorgone in several minutes.
   Return code end : 1